 Every year, AWS announces dozens of customer-sought features at the event (and some leading up to the event in what the community has dubbed “pre:Invent”).
-In this blog- a second in a series of two on re:Invent – we’ll touch on new announcements from this year’s conference:
+In this blog – a second in a series of two (you can read the first here) on re:Invent – we’ll touch on new announcements from this 2019’s conference:

 - Amazon excited data scientists with the announcement of Amazon SageMaker Studio which provides an easier experience for building, training, debugging, deploying and monitoring machine learning models with an integrated development environment (IDE).

 - Amazon Athena federated queries turn almost any data source into a query-able data repository, opening opportunities to gather insights based on data from many different sources in different formats.